in

 Air conditioners work by transferring heat from your home or office to the environment.
 It then returns cool air to the building.
 The mechanism cools the air by blowing it through a series of cold pipes known as an evaporator coil.
 It functions similarly to a refrigerator or when moisture evaporates from the surface.

-The evaporator coil contains refrigerant or coolant, which converts from a liquid to gas since it soaks up heat from the air.
-This is subsequently pumped via another coil to the building’s exterior where it starts to cool and return to its liquid state.
+The evaporator coil contains refrigerant or coolant, which converts liquid to gas since it soaks up heat from the air.
+This is subsequently pumped via another coil to the building’s exterior, where it starts to cool and return to its liquid state.
 Hence, the exterior coil has appropriately been named the condenser.

 The compressor is a pump that transfers the refrigerant between the two coils while also altering the temperature and pressure of the coolant to guarantee that it all evaporates and condenses in the correct coil.